wlyastn/Clyder/README.md

 All operations and errors are logged to a timestamped log file (`error_log_YYYYMMDD_HHMMSS.log`).
 These logs include timestamps and are useful for debugging or reviewing tool performance.

-## Contribution

-Contributions are welcome!
-Please fork the repository and submit a pull request with your improvements or fixes.

 ## License

 This project is licensed under the [MIT License](./LICENSE).